stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 ## Protagonist Creation

-Follow these steps to create a new Protagonist, or see **HOW TO CREATE A PROTAGONIST** on page 7 for a quick reference.
+Follow these steps to create a new Protagonist, or see [[Part 1 Summary - Creating a Protagonist]] for a quick reference.

 ### STEP 0: Establish Harshness of Protagonist’s Upbringing

 Most Protagonist’s upbringings will have been unremarkable – but it’s possible that yours grew up under especially challenging and punishing circumstances.
 For example, growing up amid a turbulent period of warfare or plague that killed most of those near-and-dear to the Protagonist.
 If you think that upbringing might have been harsh enough to scar your Protagonist, discuss it with your Game Moderator.
 Between you, decide whether the upbringing you envisage is best characterized by the descriptor **Normal(-ish)**, **Harsh**, or **Very Harsh**.
-See page 9 for a few examples of real-world disasters which could have brought tragedy to your Protagonist’s childhood.
+See [[Part 1 - Rules of the Game#What Makes An Upbringing Harsh?]] for a few examples of real-world disasters which could have brought tragedy to your Protagonist’s childhood.

 Usually, an upbringing warranting the descriptor **Harsh** will involve the Protagonist having spent at least 3-4 years of adolescence in a highly dangerous or adverse situation that only affected the specific region.
 This calamity is likely to have caused the untimely death of at least a couple of the character’s immediate family.